Orthocell appoints first Canadian distributor for Remplir™

 Key highlights:

-• Commercial footing: Health Canada licence granted in April 2025; rollout will be overseen by Orthocell’s US-based marketing & medical education teams.
+• Regulatory base: Health Canada licence granted in April 2025; rollout to be driven by Orthocell’s US-based marketing & medical education teams.

-The Canadian expansion follows Health Canada approval (MDL) in April 2025, granted only months after submission—timing the company describes as ahead of initial expectations.
-Orthocell’s US-based marketing and medical education teams—already active for the US rollout—will oversee Canadian market entry, leveraging the reality that many hand and peripheral nerve surgeons operate across both jurisdictions.
+The expansion follows Health Canada approval (MDL) in April 2025—earlier than the company initially expected.
+Orthocell will lean on its US commercial engine—marketing and medical education already built for the American rollout—to support Canada, noting many hand and peripheral nerve surgeons practice across both jurisdictions.

-The near-term commercial objective is straightforward: convert education and trialing into repeatable surgical use, first in Alberta/BC, then across additional provinces as distributors are appointed and hospitals approve the device.
-In parallel, the US rollout continues, with Orthocell reporting 14 distributors appointed, initial cases completed and accounts being established.
+Convert education and trial cases into repeat surgical use—first in Alberta/BC, then across additional provinces as appointments and hospital approvals land.
+In parallel, the US program continues with 14 distributors appointed, initial cases completed and accounts being established.

 “Securing our first Canadian distributor provides immediate access to key provinces and will build Remplir’s profile as a next-generation nerve repair solution.
 This is a major step in accelerating Remplir’s international growth and our team is looking forward to supporting Canadian clinicians in delivering improved patient outcomes.